DaniGuardiola/ubuntu-setup/README.md

 # Usage

+> First, install Ubuntu 18.10 on a machine.
+The minimal installation option is recommended but not required.

 For now, just download the repo, extract it if necessary, `cd` into it and run `./run.sh`.

 When the script is done, inclusing the manual steps, you will be logged out automatically.
 It is recommended to restart the computer before using it.